garrandall/popular-music-data/tracks/feel-the-need-detroit-emeralds.md

 Ah
 I need you on the case to keep my heart in place
-You make me what I need to be, oooh
+You make me what I need to be, oh
 Feel the need, oh feel, feel the need in me

 Oh, your love is tough, now can't get enough